Casalmoro

 Casalmoro (Upper Mantovano: Casalmor) is a comune (municipality) in the Province of Mantua in the Italian region Lombardy, located about 100 km east of Milan and about 35 km northwest of Mantua.
 As of 1 January 2007, it had a population of 2,154 and an area of 13.9 km2.

+Casalmoro is the site of the most extensive settlement area known from the Late Bronze Age in Italy.
+It emerged during the twelfth century BC following the decline of the Terramare culture.

 Casalmoro borders the following municipalities: Acquafredda, Asola, Castel Goffredo, Remedello.